 Addressing cancer-related health disparities

-We highly encourage proposals that focus on addressing and/or are working direction with populations facing cancer-related health disparities, and those that use evidence-based approaches to address cancer-related health disparities, including disparities related to race, ethnicity, socioeconomic status, gender identity, sexual orientation, geographic location and disability.
+We highly encourage proposals that focus on addressing cancer-related health disparities and increasing equity for Oregon communities that have been historically disadvantaged and/or marginalized.
+Proposals that use evidence-based approaches to address cancer-related health disparities, including disparities related to race, ethnicity, socioeconomic status, gender identity, sexual orientation, geographic location and disability are highly encouraged.